Drone-Home/RCFLASK/README.md

 1. In this dir, run 'openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes'

 2. It will ask for information.
 Enter: US, Florida, Gainesville, -, -, 127.0.0.1, -

+3. It is important to use the proper I.P. of the url being accessed ^

 *